Tax Audit Penalties and Consequences

 - Reliance on a third-party informational return, such as an employer's Form W-2

-- Reliance on the advice of a professional tax advisor
+- Reliance on the advice of a tax professional or CPA

 - Reliance on erroneous information

-If you disagree with the results of an audit, you can ask the IRS to review its findings.
+If you disagree with the audit findings, you can ask the IRS to review them.
 If the IRS found that you owe $25,000 or less in taxes, penalties, and interest, you may file an appeal using IRS Form 12203.
 To contest a debt of more than $25,000, you must file a formal letter of protest with the IRS.

 Have More Questions?
 A Tax Attorney Can Help

-If you face an IRS audit and are concerned about the possible penalties you may be facing, a local tax attorney can help.
-An experienced attorney can guide you through the audit process and represent you if you choose to appeal the results to ensure you do not pay more to the IRS than legally required.
+If you face an IRS audit and are concerned about possible penalties, a local tax attorney can help.
+An experienced attorney can help resolve your tax problems and protect your rights by guiding you through the audit process.
+An attorney can also help you if you choose to appeal the results.
+They can also ensure you do not pay more to the IRS than legally required.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help